 We demonstrate the proposed threat assessment method in a roadway departure application, and validate it through experimental data.
 The paper is organized as follows.
 In Section II we overview the considered semi-autonomous driving architecture while in Section III, we provide basic definitions and results on reachability analysis and set invariance theory.
-In Section IV, we present the modeling used in Section V, where the threat assessment algorithm is presented.
-In Section VI, we validate the proposed algorithm and in Section VII we close the paper with final remarks.
+In Section IV, we present the modeling used next, in Section V, where the threat assessment algorithm is presented.
+In Section VI, we validate the proposed algorithm through experimental data.